nilskch/monkeylang/README.md

 Run monkey code and discover all language features online in the [wasm based playground](https://nilskch.github.io/monkeylang).
 There are plenty examples that showcase all language features.

+### Disclaimer
+The formatter is no quite there yet.
+It is time consuming to get the details right.
+I just wanted to test if my approach is about right.

 ## CLI
 You can use the monkey CLI to run monkey code locally.
 You can install it using cargo.